 Now back to cellulite.
 When the fat transfer occurs through Liposuction, it’s is purified and treated with antibiotics before being strategically reinjected to fill and repair the cellulite dimples.

-There is no guarantee how much the cellulite will improve after this cosmetic treatment, but often the dimpling diminishes significantly and in turn, boosting the individual’s confidence.
+There is no guarantee how much the cellulite will improve after this cosmetic treatment, but often the dimpling diminishes significantly and in turn.
 Depending on the extent of the cellulite, you may need one to two treatments to improve the skin’s appearance.